Binyamin Gibli: Biography

 Binyamin Gibli was born in Petah Tikva in 1919.
 His father, Moshe Granzia of Briansk, Russian Empire, immigrated to Palestine in May 1914.
 Granzia settled in Kfar Ganim and changed his name to Gibli.
 His mother's first name was Yehudit.

 Gibli married Esther Pinhassi in 1940 and moved to her family home in Ein Ganim.
 In 1941 he joined the "Jewish Settlement Police", and the following year completed an infantry officers' course at the training school for Haganah cadres.
 In 1946 he became a district officer for the Haganah Intelligence Service (SHAI), based in Petah Tikva, with responsibility for the southern region.
 One of his duties was safeguarding the water pipelines to Jewish settlements.

 In March 1948 he was appointed head of SHAI in Jerusalem.
 On 20 June 1948 he took part in the field drumhead court-martial and wrongful execution of Meir Tobianski at Beit Jiz.
 Three other SHAI officers were present including SHAI chief Isser Be'eri.
 Gibli acted as presiding judge, prosecutor, witness and record-keeper.
 Tobianski, 45 years old, was found guilty of transmitting information to the enemy and a few hours later executed by a Palmach firing squad.
-On 3 July 1949 David Ben-Gurion issued a public exoneration of Tobiansky and restitution of his rank and rights.
+On 3 July 1949 David Ben-Gurion issued a public exoneration of Tobianski and restitution of his rank and rights.
 Four days later his body was re-buried on Mount Herzl.
 In November 1949, after a trial at which Gibli appeared as a witness for the prosecution, Be'eri was found guilty of manslaughter.